Law Offices of Osas Iyamu, LLC.

 The decision to extend the Green Card validity for 36 months directly responds to increasing delays in processing Form I-90 renewal applications.
 According to the USCIS website, the average processing time for a Green Card renewal is 27.5 months as of this writing.
 This is a significant increase from previous years, and the extended validity period acknowledges that many applicants will not receive their renewed Green Cards within the original 24-month extension window.

-While the 36-month extension offers Green Card holders temporary proof of their legal status, it raises crucial questions: Is extending the validity period a practical solution, or does it simply highlight the inefficiencies within the current system?
-Rather than focusing on extending expired Green Cards for three years, USCIS should prioritize quicker adjudication of renewal applications to reduce the backlog and processing delays.
+The 36-month extension provides Green Card holders with temporary proof of legal status.
+However, it raises important questions: Is extending the validity period a practical fix, or does it expose inefficiencies in the system?
+Instead of extending expired Green Cards for three years, USCIS should focus on faster adjudication of renewal applications.
+This shift could help reduce the backlog and address processing delays.

 The Need for Timely Adjudication, Not Longer Extensions